hugoacfs/upgroodle/README.md

 The configuration file contains two types of variables, upgroodle variables, used to navigate the file system and Moodle configuration variables, used to create a Moodle configuration file.

 ### Upgroodle Variables [**required**]
-- MOODLE_HTDOCS -> directory path where moodle will be installed
+- MOODLE_WWWHTML -> directory path where moodle will be installed
 - MOODLE_DATA -> directory path where moodledata is
 - MOODLE_VERSIONS -> moodle versions directory where core moodle is downloaded to
 - MOODLE_LATEST -> desired moodle directory to be used in the install (moodle-38 for example) can be left as **'latest'** for latest download